-Advice to Referees on the Laws of the Game is an official publication of the U.S. Soccer Referee Department.
+Water containers on the field 19.4 Wearing uniforms 4.1 Whistle from an adjacent field 9.3 This book is an official publication of the U.S. Soccer Referee Department.

-Need information?
-Visit the referee secton at ussoccer.com.
+For more information visit the Referee Section at ussoccer.com.